 Java Stream reduce

-reduction operations, such as average
+reduction operations, including average

 , sum